-- a) Contract means the written Recipient Agreement resulting from this Call for Proposals executed by Forestry Innovation Investment and the recipient - b) Ministry means Ministry of Jobs, Economic Recovery, and Innovation - c) Must or mandatory means a requirement that must be met in order for a proposal to receive consideration - d) Applicant/Proponent means an eligible association, organization, society, academic institution, First Nation or B.C.
-Government ministry, that submits, or intends to submit, a proposal in response to this Call for Proposals - e) Province means Her Majesty the Queen in Right of the Province of British Columbia and includes Forestry Innovation Investment and the Ministry - f) Should or desirable means a requirement having a significant degree of importance to the objectives of the Call for Proposals and proposal evaluation - g) FII means Forestry Innovation Investment Ltd. - h) Call for Proposals and Calls for Proposal are interchangeable terms as they relate to this document - i) Recipient refers to a proponent who is successful in receiving FII funding, and who enters into a contract - j) Diversity is the presence of "difference" within a given setting.
-It refers to the differences in the identities and lived experiences of people including gender identity or expression, sexual identity, race, ethnicity, ancestry, place of origin, political beliefs, religion, marital status, family status, physical disability, mental disability, age, and socio-economic conditions, as examples. - k) Equity is an approach that ensures everyone is fairly supported in their personal and professional development.
+Term Definition Contract The written Recipient Agreement resulting from this Call for Proposals executed by Forestry Innovation Investment and the recipient.
+Ministry Ministry of Jobs, Economic Development, and Innovation Must or mandatory A requirement that must be met in order for a proposal to receive consideration.
+Applicant/ Proponent An eligible association, organization, society, academic institution, First Nation or B.C.
+Government ministry, that submits, or intends to submit, a proposal in response to this Call for Proposals.
+Province Her Majesty the King in Right of the Province of British Columbia and includes Forestry Innovation Investment and the Ministry Should or desirable A requirement having a significant degree of importance to the objectives of the Call for Proposals and proposal evaluation.
+FII Forestry Innovation Investment Call for Proposals and CFP Interchangeable terms as they relate to this document.
+Recipient A proponent who is successful in receiving FII funding, and who enters into a contract.
+Diversity The presence of "difference" within a given setting.
+It refers to the differences in the identities and lived experiences of people including gender identity or expression, sexual identity, race, ethnicity, ancestry, place of origin, political beliefs, religion, marital status, family status, physical disability, mental disability, age, and socio-economic conditions, as examples.
+Equity An approach that ensures everyone is fairly supported in their personal and professional development.
 Equity recognizes that advantages and barriers exist, and that, as a result, we don't all start from the same place.
-Equity is a process that begins by acknowledging the unequal starting place and making a commitment to correct and address the imbalance through action/activities/initiatives. - Inclusion is the act of creating environments in which people feel like they can bring their authentic selves to work and participate fully.
+Equity is a process that begins by acknowledging the unequal starting place and making a commitment to correct and address the imbalance through action/activities/initiatives.
+Inclusion The act of creating environments in which people feel like they can bring their authentic selves to work and participate fully.
 It means everyone feels valued and respected for their unique identities.
-Inclusion relates to the quality of the human experience
+Inclusion relates to the quality of the human experience.